zeritti/prometheus-community-helm-charts/charts/prometheus/README.md

 Roles and RoleBindings resources will be created automatically for `server` service.

-To manually setup RBAC you need to set the parameter `rbac.create=false` and specify the service account to be used for each service by setting the parameters: `serviceAccounts.{{ component }}.create` to `false` and `serviceAccounts.{{ component }}.name` to the name of a pre-existing service account.
+To manually setup RBAC you need to set the parameter `rbac.create=false` and specify the service account to be used by setting the parameters `serviceAccounts.server.create` to `false` and `serviceAccounts.server.name` to the name of a pre-existing service account.

 > **Tip**: You can refer to the default `*-clusterrole.yaml` and `*-clusterrolebinding.yaml` files in [templates](templates/) to customize your own.

 ### ConfigMap Files

-AlertManager is configured through [alertmanager.yml](https://prometheus.io/docs/alerting/configuration/).
-This file (and any others listed in `alertmanagerFiles`) will be mounted into the `alertmanager` pod.

-Prometheus is configured through [prometheus.yml](https://prometheus.io/docs/operating/configuration/).
+Prometheus is configured through [prometheus.yml](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).
 This file (and any others listed in `serverFiles`) will be mounted into the `server` pod.

 ### Ingress TLS